Organize and track your query letters to literary agents and publishers.

 • Agent response times.

-By tracking sent and received dates (for queries and manuscript submissions) we can soften the pain of the waiting game.
+By tracking send and received dates (for queries and manuscript submissions) we can soften the pain of the waiting game, because you'll know how long it usually takes each agent to reply.

 • Manuscript word count.

-This will tell you how individual agents feel about certain book lengths.
-Do they prefer long books, short books, or someplace in between?
+QT can tell you how individual agents feel about certain book lengths.
+Do they prefer long books, short books, or somewhere in between?

-For more information, take a look at the some of our demo videos.
+For more information, take a look at our help videos.

 The most important thing that QueryTracker is NOT, is a query blasting service.
 A query blasting service is a company or individual who will send out query letters for you (usually for a price).
 Typically, these queries are not targeted in any way, but instead are sent to just about any and all agents under the sun.

-Most agents, if they realize the query originated from one of these blasting services (and they can usually tell) will ignore the query.
+Most agents, if they realize the query originated from one of these blasting services (and they can usually tell) will ignore those queries.

 QueryTracker does not want to be confused with one of these blasting services.
 We do NOT send your query for you.
 You must send it yourself using a traditional method.
 Anything else would just hurt your chances of being noticed.